mblarsen/elm-fire-grocery/README.md

 ## Develop

 Be sure to configure your firebase database in `config.js`.

-(TODO: implement above section)
+Copy `config.example.js` to get started.

 Then start the webpack dev server: